git-ogawa/setup_kube_cluster/docs/setup_cluster.md

 ```

 ### Access from outside cluster
-To access the application on instances from outside the cluster, you need to create Application Load Balancer (ALB) on AWS after deployed ingress controller.
+To access the application on instances from outside the cluster, you need to create Application Load Balancer (ALB) on AWS after deployed ingress control_node.

 Note the following.